PeterHuefner/php-mysql-git/README.md

 # searching for beta testers

 php-mysql-git is currently in beta status.
 If you want to support beta testing install and use the tool in a dev environement and report any bugs with the issue tracker.
+While in beta you have to install the tool via

+    composer require peterhufner/php-mysql-git "<1.0-beta"

 ## How it works
 1. Your current MySQL/mariaDB Database (Tables, Columns and Data you choose) is stored in arrays in PHP-Files in a directory.